macto2024/OdorSim/README.md

   --out-dir datasets/teleop
 ```

-E-nose controls during teleop:
+E-nose controls during teleop (sniffing mode):

-- `1`: sample odor.
-This auto-holds the arm for the sample window.
+- `1`: sample / sniff.
+Opens the valve and auto-holds the arm for the sample window (~7 s by default).
 - `0`: idle.
+Valve closed; sensor purges toward baseline on clean air.
 - `2`: filter / purge.
+Same purge behavior as idle.

+Continuous mode needs no keys — ppm is always recorded, and synthesis builds the always-on voltage stream from that.
+Sniffing mode only sees the plume while you hold `1`; synthesis uses the recorded `enose_state` timeline to build the gated voltage stream.

 Important teleop options: